 - In-vehicle and airborne rugged mission computing and sensor integration

-- High-performance embedded computing (HPEC) and general-purpose graphics processing
+- High-performance embedded computing (HPEC), general-purpose graphics processing and artificial intelligence (AI)

-- SWaP-sensitive C4ISR automomous vehicles, ISR, EW, targeting systems
+- SWaP-sensitive C4ISR automomous vehicles, ISR, EW and targeting systems

 The Parvus DuraNET 20-11 is an ultra-small form factor (SFF) rugged Commercial Off the Shelf (COTS) 8-port Gigabit Ethernet (GbE) switch optimized for extremely demanding size, weight and power...

 The Parvus DuraCOR 310 is an ultra-small form factor (SFF) tactical mission computer based on a low-power, four-core NXP i.MX6 Quad Arm processor equipped with a rugged Flash disk and PCIe-Mini...

 The Parvus DuraCOR 311 is an ultra-small form factor (USFF) rugged embedded computer/controller based on a low-power, quad-core Intel Atom E3845 (Bay Trail-I) processor equipped with a rugged Flash...

 The Parvus DuraCOR 8041 is a rugged Commercial Off the Shelf (COTS) tactical mission computer subsystem based on a quad-core, 4th generation Intel Core i7 (Haswell) processor, PCI Express (PCIe)...